 Termination of Parental Rights

-In a Connecticut Termination of Parental Rights, the legal relationship between a minor child and one or both parents is completely severed by the court.
-If the rights of only one parent are terminated, the remaining parent becomes the sole legal parent of the minor, unless and until the child is adopted by a second parent.
+In a Connecticut Termination of Parental Rights, the court severs the legal relationship between a minor child and one or both parents.
+If the court terminates the rights of only one parent, the remaining parent becomes the sole legal parent of the minor.
+This is the case unless and until a different parent adopts the child.

 Read on to learn more about the Termination of Parental Rights.